Worker Screening Act 2020 (review and original jurisdiction orders)

 - the applicant’s behaviour since the relevant time

-- all other relevant circumstances in respect of the applicant's offending, misconduct or other relevant history
+- all other relevant circumstances about the applicant's offending, misconduct or other relevant history

-- whether in all of the circumstances it is in the public interest to give the applicant a NDIS clearance
+- whether in all of the circumstances it is in the public interest to give the applicant an NDIS clearance

 - any other matter VCAT considers relevant to the application.